altwalker/altwalker/docs/api.rst

 .. currentmodule:: altwalker.planner

-The role of a ``Planner`` is to determin the next step to be executed by the ``Executor``.
+The role of a ``Planner`` is to determine the next step to be executed by the ``Executor``.

 There are two Planners: